Orange-breasted falcon: Bathing

 An orange-breasted falcon purposely crashed into leaves of trees with water gathered on them, apparently as a form of bathing.

 Vocalization

 Both sexes of the orange-breasted falcon are highly vocal when breeding.
-Their aggresive defense call is "a rapid-fire key-key-key-key...repeated over and over until the threat subsides".
+Their aggressive defense call is "a rapid-fire key-key-key-key...repeated over and over until the threat subsides".
 The call has also been described as "kyowh-kyowh-kyowh".
 Pairs utter soft chirps or piping sounds as part of courtship.

 Status

 The IUCN has assessed the orange-breasted falcon as Near Threatened.
 Though it nominally has a large range, the species is sparsely distributed in it.
 Its population size is not known and is believed to be decreasing.
 Clearing of forest for timber, agriculture, and ranching is the principal threat.
 Black vultures and Africanized bees are known or suspected to affect nesting success.

 The Peregrine Fund captive breeds orange-breasted falcons.
 Since 2007 the organization has bred and released 56 falcons into the wild in Belize.
 As of 2013, 23 had become independent and some have paired with wild bred birds and entered the local breeding population.